Naming your app

-It is important to use an application name that is easy for users to remember and to find by searching in the BlackBerry World storefront.
+It is important to use an application name that is easy to remember and to find by searching in the BlackBerry World storefront.

 These tips can help you choose an appropriate name for your app: